tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/COS Migration 工具_intl.md

 ## Feature Description
-COS Migration is an all-in-one COS data migration tool that enables you to quickly migrate your data from various sources to COS through simple configurations and steps.
-It has the following features:
+COS Migration is a one-stop COS data migration tool.
+You can quickly migrate data from various sources to COS with simple configurations.
+COS migration has the following features:
-- Support for various data sources:
+- Support various data sources:
-   - Local data: Migrate locally stored data to COS.
+   - Local data: local data can be migrated to COS.
-   - Other cloud storage services: Currently, it supports migration from AWS S3, Alibaba Cloud OSS, and Qiniu to COS.
-More service providers will be supported in the future.
+   - Other Cloud providers: Currently, COS migration supports migrating from AWS S3, Alibaba Cloud OSS, and Qiniu Cloud, and will continue to add more supported service providers.
    - URL list: Download and migrate data from the specified URL download list to COS.
    - Bucket replication: The data can be replicated among COS buckets.
 Cross-account cross-region replication is supported.
 - Resume capability: Upload resuming is supported.
-When uploading large files, if you close the tool midway or the upload gets interrupted due to a service failure, the tool can be run again to resume the upload.
+If you close the tool halfway or encounter a service failure during large file upload, you can run the tool again to resume from breakpoint.
 - Multipart upload: An object can be uploaded to COS in multiple parts.
 - Parallel upload: Multiple objects can be uploaded at the same time.
 - Migration verification: Migrated objects can be verified.